jhkillam/week5-group-exercise/README.md

 The carousel image viewer was implemented using Bootstrap, and I added a low opacity grey background to the next and previous arrow indicators when a mouse hovers them to make them more obvious when the arrows cannot be seen if the colors are hidden by the image.

-The buttons linking to the rest of the site were created using some neat effects from [CSSFX](https://cssfx.dev/), and modified with Flexbox for responsiveness.
+The buttons at the bottom linking to the rest of the site were created using some neat effects from [CSSFX](https://cssfx.dev/), and modified with Flexbox for responsiveness.
 Example below.

 * HTML
 ~~~html